-Have you ever felt like ChatGPT didn't understand what you wanted?
-That its responses were generic, off-topic, or too long?
-The problem probably doesn't come from the AI, but from how you talk to it.
-Writing a good ChatGPT prompt is a skill that can be learned — and this article will show you exactly how to do it.
+Ever felt like ChatGPT just didn't understand what you wanted?
+That its answers were generic, off-topic, or way too long?
+The problem probably isn't the AI — it's how you're talking to it.
+Writing a good ChatGPT prompt is a skill you can learn, and this article will show you exactly how.

-Whether you're a complete beginner or regular ChatGPT user, this guide gives you a step-by-step method, concrete before/after examples, and the most common mistakes to avoid.
-By the end of this article, you'll know how to transform any vague idea into a prompt that produces impressive results.
+Whether you're a complete beginner or a regular ChatGPT user, this guide gives you a step-by-step method, concrete before/after examples, and the most common mistakes to avoid.
+By the end, you'll know how to turn any vague idea into a prompt that delivers impressive results.

-What is a prompt and why is it important?
+What is a prompt and why does it matter?

 A prompt is the instruction you give to ChatGPT.
 It's your message in the conversation bar.
-The more precise and well-structured your prompt is, the more relevant and useful the AI's response will be.
+The more precise and well-structured your prompt, the more relevant and useful the AI's response will be.

-Think of it like ordering at a restaurant: if you simply say "food," the server won't know what to bring you.
-But if you say "a Caesar salad without croutons with dressing on the side," you'll get exactly what you want.
+Think of it like ordering at a restaurant: if you just say "food," the waiter won't know what to bring.
+But if you say "a Caesar salad, no croutons, dressing on the side," you'll get exactly what you want.

-With ChatGPT, it's the same.
+It's the same with ChatGPT.
 The quality of your prompt directly determines the quality of the response.
-A good ChatGPT prompt makes all the difference between a mundane response and one that saves you hours of work.
+A good ChatGPT prompt makes all the difference between a bland answer and one that saves you hours of work.

-The 5-step method for writing a good prompt
+The 5-step method for writing a great prompt

 Here's the method we recommend for structuring each of your prompts.
 You can also use our prompt builder to apply this method automatically.